-- And—for believers in Jesus–there is most often a sense of total abandonment by God.
+- And—for followers of Jesus, there is most often a sense of total abandonment by God.

-Furthermore, as a Jesus-believer I have learned much about events, circumstances, and situations which lead to depression—and about how prayer and the obedient “application” of the Bible, the Word of God, to the depressed person’s life can aid a great deal in healing from depression.
+Furthermore, as a follower of Jesus I have learned much about events, circumstances, and situations which lead to depression—and about how prayer and the obedient “application” of the Bible, the written Word of God, to the depressed person’s life can aid a great deal in healing from depression.

-I advise any Jesus-believer suffering from depression to see your primary health care provider, take whatever medicine is prescribed, see a counselor or therapist if necessary (preferably a fellow Jesus-believer), and, in addition, give some thought to the ideas I will list later in this teaching that might help you see the origins of your depression and help in your complete healing.
+I advise any follower of Jesus suffering from depression to see your primary health care provider, take whatever medicine is prescribed, see a counselor or therapist if necessary (preferably a fellow follower of Jesus), and, in addition, give some thought to the ideas I will list later in this teaching that might help you see the origins of your depression and help in your complete healing.

 Those hidden secrets need exposed and brought out into the light so God can deal with them.
 We all have deep, dark secrets.
 You’d probably be shocked at some of mine.
 But a good and competent counselor will not be shocked at anything; nothing will surprise or shock them; they’ve seen and heard it all.
 Get over your reluctance and make an appointment with a good counselor!
 Do it today!

-Next, I want to tell you that nothing you have done has caused your depression.
+Next, I want to tell you that nothing you have done wrong has caused your depression.
 You don’t necessarily have depression because of some horrible sin you’ve committed.
-You don’t have depression because you’re a “weak” believer.
-You don’t have depression because you are an unfaithful Jesus-believer.
+You don’t have depression because you’re a “weak” follower of Jesus.
+You don’t have depression because you are an unfaithful follower of Jesus.
 And, God has not given you depression to punish you for something you’ve done wrong!
-It’s just an illness for which you need healing!
+It’s just a human illness for which you need healing!

-Also, you don’t need to be ashamed or humiliated because you’re a Jesus-believer with depression—and you think a “good” Jesus-believer shouldn’t get depression.
+Also, you don’t need to be ashamed or humiliated because you’re a follower of Jesus who has depression—and you mistakenly think a “good” follower of Jesus shouldn’t get depression.
 Say this out loud to yourself very clearly and carefully: “I refuse to ‘should’ on myself!”
 You have no more responsibility for having depression than you are responsible when you catch a cold or because you are susceptible to migraine headaches.

 Try to understand your depression in somewhat this way—some people are more susceptible to viruses than other people are; some people have chemical imbalances in their bodies; some people are more prone to certain infections; some people have immune system disorders; some people are more accident prone than others are; some people develop multiple sclerosis; some people have strokes; some people develop diabetes; some people have heart attacks; some people develop cancer.
 Some people happen to have depression.

-None such physical illnesses and diseases are the faults of those people who have them.
+The physical illnesses and diseases I just mentioned are NOT the fault of people who have them.
 Some people have a genetic predisposition to having depression; that genetic predisposition is often triggered by something in one’s environment.
-But . . . you did not cause your depression because of something you’ve done wrong in your life!
+But…you did not cause your depression because of something you have done wrong in your life!

-You simply are a person who happens to have depression.
+You are simply a person who happens to have depression.
 Some people do.
 Some don’t.
 It’s that simple.
-If you can look at your depression in that way, that will serve you well as God begins to heal your depression.
+If you can look at your depression in that way, it will serve you well as God begins to heal your depression.

-Depression just happens to some people just because they are mortal, physical, and material human beings subject to sin, Satan, debility, corruption, and death.
+Depression happens to some people simply because we are all mortal, physical, and material human beings subject to sin, Satan, debility, corruption, and death.
 It’s not your fault that you happen to have depression at this time in your life!
 And—again—God has not given you your depression.